How to Assign Tags to Chatbot Subscribers

 In the Flow

 You can create a tag using the flow editing mode so that you are able to configure adding the variable value automatically for each contact that has passed through that flow element.
+The maximum number of tags per contact is 100.

 Go to the flow editing mode, drag the “Action” element to the workspace, and link it with your button.